 Aisle or window?
 Boxers or Briefs?
 Vodka or Gin?
 These are all eternal questions.
 In video production, we have an eternal question of our own: Live Action or Animation?
-Since we are an Animation Studio, perhaps you might expect us to say Always Go Animated! but that’s simply not the case.
-There are good reasons to pick live action.
+Even though we started as an animation studio, we have added filmed video to our offerings, and we think there are excellent reasons to pick live action.
 Here are some of them:

 Location.
 If you are promoting a venue such as a bar, restaurant, event hall, hotel, or other place, there simply is no substitute for showing.
 For architectural or real estate services, where people aren’t a big part of the picture, there is a place for computer-generated imagery, or CGI.
 (Roughly 75% of the Ikea catalog is CGI; it is often indistinguishable from a photo shoot and looks cleaner.)
 However, CGI is never going to capture ambiance, that interaction between people and the room that is a selling point for these kinds of businesses.